ollieabbey/aoc-chart/README.md

 # aoc-chart
-Chart displaying Advent of Code stats, written using Next.js.
+Page displaying Advent of Code stats and charts, written using Next.js.

 ## Prerequisites
 - `node`